avaframe/AvaFrame/docs/moduleCom1DFA.rst

 The simulation settings area defined in the configuration file ``com1DFACfg.ini``:

+* com1Exe - path to com1DFA executable
 * flagOut - print full model output
 * flagEnt - include entrainment areas
 * flagRes - include resistance areas
+* releaseScenario - name of release area scenario shapfile (with or without extension -shp, if multiple, separate by '_')
 * flagVarPar - perform parameter variation
 * flagVarEnt - perform parameter variation with entrainment and resistance
 * varPar - parameter to be varied